 - You can continue working once you’re collecting, but Social Security limits your earnings if you haven’t reached full retirement age.
 For example, in 2019, the earnings limit is $17,640.
 Social Security will deduct $1 from your payment for every $2 that exceeds the limit.

 - If you have a pension for public sector work—whether as a public school teacher or government employee, you may be eligible for Social Security if you have also worked for a private business and have the required number of Social Security credits.
 However, your benefits may be subject to the Windfall Elimination Provision(WEP), which limits “double-dipping” from both Social Security and your employer’s pension.

 Retirement can be a relaxing and enjoyable time of life, but it’s also a major life transition that can naturally cause uncertainty and stress.
-If you’re feeling anxious about the unknowns ahead, you’re not alone.
-With planning and forethought, you can lay the groundwork to help you ease into the retirement chapter of your life.
+If you have retirement concerns or are feeling anxious about the unknowns ahead, you’re not alone.
+With retirement planning and forethought, you can lay the groundwork to help you ease into the retirement chapter of your life.